climateinteractive/SDEverywhere/README.md

 Most applications do not require all variables in the output.
 And we usually want to designate some constant variables as inputs.
 In SDEverywhere, this is done with a model specification JSON file.
 The conventional name is `{model}_spec.json`.

 First, create a model specification file that gives the Vensim names of input and output variables of interest.
-Be sure to include `Time` among the output variables.
+Be sure to include `Time` first among the output variables.
 ~~~
 {
   "inputVars": [